Learn how to start a travel blog and how to make money online…

 It’s time to make your site awesome!
 There are a ton of free themes that you can pick up with WordPress but I strongly recommend making the investment into a beautiful theme that will help you stand out…

 ThriveThemes: The internet marketers best-friends, ThriveThemes specialise in themes that are designed to convert your traffic into email subscribers and sales of your digital product.
 If you have a business plan in mind that revolves around digital products or you are interested in setting up a marketing blog, these are the guys to go for.
 Thrive also offer some truly awesome landing page and opt-in form packages.
-Investing in ThriveThemes was by far one of the smartest things I’ve done, it allows you to make GORGEOUS landing pages like this one for my Pakistan Adventure Tours.
+Investing in ThriveThemes was by far one of the smartest things I’ve done.

 Honestly, I strongly recommend checking out ThriveThemes – It’s pretty intuitive and if you choose to design your site on Thrive, you’ll be head and shoulders above the competition – your site will look better, flow better and convert better.
 We are currently working on another site, a top-secret project, and we’ve designed this entirely on Thrive.
 You can also simply use Thrive alongside a normal theme to create landing pages, again – These are very powerful.

 ThemeForest: If you want to pick a standard, none-thrive, theme with a really professional design head to ThemeForest.
 You’ll pay around $50 per theme (the price varies, but averages out at around $50), but the themes available have hundreds of options for customisation, are usually responsive, and have a support team to solve your queries within a few hours.
 I’ve been using a heavily customised ThemeForest theme on The Broke Backpacker for years and I have no intention of changing anytime soon although I am increasingly using Thrive Themes for really important ‘money posts’ and for gaining email subscribers.